 If a parent does not comply with a suspension, for example by sending the excluded child to school, or by refusing to collect, or arrange collection of, him or her at lunchtime, the school must have due regard for the student's safety in deciding what action to take.
+This may involve the school making the decision to contact or seek support from external local authority services.
 A suspension should not be enforced if doing so may put the safety of the student at risk.
 If efforts to resolve the issue with the parents are unsuccessful the school should consider whether to contact the Education Welfare Service and seek the advice of the LA about available legal remedies.